adekanyezohir19/Armored-Vehicle-Health-Monitoring-System/README.md

 ---

 ## 🏁 Developer
-Project developed and maintained by **Comr.
-Adekanye Abdulzohir Oyetosade**
+Project developed and maintained by **Adekanye Abdulzohir Oyetosade**
 🪖 *Innovating for Defense Efficiency and Safety.*